 Civil Society Organisations

 My work examines how variations in the level of criminal violence condition the activation of civil society networks, citizen participation, and electoral accountability.
 I find that even as victims take to the streets to demand peace and justice, violence threatens the electorate as a whole and reduces incentives to take part in elections.
 Moreover, electoral accountability amid violence requires voters to be able to assign responsibility for crime.
-Given such a difficult task, voters hold politicians accountable for insecurity in the narrow circumstances of organized crime-related violence and partisan alignment across levels of government.My individual and co-authored work has been published in Comparative Political Studies, Journal of Conflict Resolution, Latin American Politics, Election Law Journal and Política y gobierno.
+Given such a difficult task, voters hold politicians accountable for insecurity in the narrow circumstances of organized crime-related violence and partisan alignment across levels of government.My individual and co-authored work has been published in Comparative Political Studies, British Journal of Political Science, Journal of Conflict Resolution, Latin American Politics, Election Law Journal and Política y gobierno.